(Buenos Aires, 1986)

-Pantone began his artistic practice since he was a teenager, making graffiti in Torrevieja, in the south of Spain.
-Calligraphy and typography, fundamental to graffiti, were the platform whence the artist started to develop an abstract and geometric visual language that pretends to be accessible and democratic, in a manner parallel to current technological discourse.
-Just like printing in the early Renaissance maintains a historical connection with today’s 3D printing, Pantone’s work retains the public vocation of graffiti, of urban communities in dialogue with the city itself.
-Abstraction, at first used as stylistic branding, poured towards the referents of a present time full of infographics, statistics, and visual representations of data that synthesize vast realities into quickly apprehensible formats.
+Felipe Pantone began his artistic practice as a teenager, making graffiti in Torrevieja, in the south of Spain.
+Calligraphy and typography, fundamental to graffiti, were the platform whence the artist started to develop an abstract and geometric visual language aimed to be accessible and democratic, in a manner parallel to current technological discourse.
+Just like printing in the early Renaissance maintains a historical connection with today’s 3D printing, Pantone’s work retains the public vocation for graffiti, of urban communities in dialogue with the city itself.
+Abstraction is first used as stylistic branding, and then poured towards the references of present time full of infographics, statistics, and visual representations of data that synthesize vast realities into quickly understandable formats.

-Pantone, in this sense, constantly reproduces the saturation of our contemporary visual experience, making important echoes of the modernizing work of kinetic art and its research of perception based upon current theories of sight.
-Today, in that accelerated world of industrial production (of light, of color, of previously impossible visual experiences), Pantone unbalances kinetic art’s naturalist discourse in order to give back cultural insertion to perception, the recognition of a certain type of chromatic combination as a glitch, as a technological failure, or of another combination as a code underlying the functioning of any paper printer, and no longer as experiences beyond culture.
+In that sense, Pantone constantly reproduces the saturation of our contemporary visual experience, making important echoes of the modernizing work of Kinetic art and its research of perception based upon current theories of sight.
+In today’s accelerated world of industrial production of light, color, or previously impossible visual experiences, Pantone unbalances Kinetic art’s naturalist discourse in order to give back cultural insertion to perception: the recognition of certain types of chromatic combinations is dependent on the visual languages of screens and computer images, no longer seen as an experience beyond culture.

 Felipe Pantone currently lives and works in Valencia, Spain.

 78 20/27h x 59 16/19w x 1 123/127d in

 Chromadynamica Manipulable #23, 2022

 UV paint, aluminum composite panel, plywood structure, metal guides

 59 1/18h x 59 1/18w x 3 69/127d in